SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 constant.
 The symbolic constant must be a string which can be interpreted as a single floating point number.
 This function essentially operates as a type casting function.
-For example, if you wanted to print out an integer expression as a floating-point num- ber, you could do the following:
+For example, if you wanted to print out an integer expression as a floating-point number, you could do the following:

 ```Soar
 sp {